seosingapore/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 	```
 ## Supporting sideloaded add-ins with single sign on

-When working with sideloaded add-ins, single sign on (SSO) features behave differently than they would with add-ins from the Office Store.
-Specifically, the add-in's [WebApplicationInfo](/reference/manifest/webapplicationinfo.md) determines the consent experience for users when acquiring and activating the add-in.
-In contrast, Office Store add-ins rely on values provided in the manifest.
+When working with sideloaded add-ins, single sign on (SSO) features behave differently than they would with add-ins connected to the Office Store.
+Specifically, the add-in's [WebApplicationInfo](/reference/manifest/webapplicationinfo.md) determines what information displays during the consent experience when acquiring and activating the add-in.
+As a consequence, it is important that [your add-in service](/docs/develop/sso-in-office-add-ins.md#create-the-service-application) has been registered with complete, user-ready information.